Xerostomia. It may sound like a foreign city or faraway planet, but it is actually a name for a very common health condition: dry mouth.

 In its earliest stage, gum disease can be hard to detect unless it causes gum bleeding, redness of the gums or severe bad breath.
 Usually, it takes an evaluation by a periodontist to determine the level of the disease.
 Sometimes, patients are unaware that they have the condition until their periodontist explains it!

 Left unchecked, gum disease will not go away on its own.
-At the latter stages, it destroys so much bone and soft tissue that the teeth begin to loosen and fall out.
-Fortunately, this is all preventable.
+At the latter stages if left untreated, it destroys so much bone and soft tissue that the teeth begin to loosen and fall out.
+Fortunately, this is all preventable if you get an evaluation today to see at what stage your gum disease is at and if you need treatment!

 At the same time, you will want to make efforts to increase the amount of moisture in your mouth.
 Some of the ways to reduce dry mouth include: